theagilepadawan/NEATPy/documentation/subdir/Example server.rst

         anon_func = lambda connection: connection.close()
         connection.send(b"Hello from server", anon_func)

-The last step will be to register the event handler and call :py:meth:`.listen`.
+The last step will be to register the event handler and call :py:meth:`preconnection.Preconnection.start`.

 .. code-block:: python